atk4/core/docs/factory.rst

    $button = Factory::factory([Button::Class, 'A Label', 'icon' => ['book'], 'action' => new Action(..)]);

-Note that passing 'icon'=>['book'] will also use factory to initialize icon object.
+Note that passing 'icon' => ['book'] will also use factory to initialize icon object.

 Finally, if you are using IDE and type hinting, a preferred code would be::